-Do you need a quick, fast base map for your GIS, CAD, or web services?
-AGRC provides several multi-scale base map and imagery service options that deliver pre-rendered base map tiles to your platform as fast as your internet connection will allow.
+Do you need a quick base map for your GIS, CAD, or web services?
+UGRC provides several multiscale base map and imagery service options that deliver pre-rendered base map tiles to your platform as fast as your internet connection will allow.

-Everyone wanting to use the AGRC base maps needs to have a free account and a quad word key created for them.
+If you want to use the UGRC base maps, you’ll need to request a free account so we can create a quad word key for you.

-AGRC’s cloud-based server, Discover, provides imagery and base map services in an OGC standard WMTS and WMS in the Web Mercator WGS84 projection (wkid: 3857).
-There are over 20 services available from Discover that are free to use.
-A subset of services do require a signed license agreement.
+UGRC’s Discover cloud-base server provides imagery and base map services in OGC-standard WMTS and WMS formats in the Web Mercator WGS84 projection (wkid: 3857).
+Discover provides over 20 services that are free to use (however, a few services do require a signed license agreement).

-Each cache consists of around 3 to 17 million 256 pixel square tiles that can range from 15G to over 200GB.
-These caches are standardized on a subset of the Google, Microsoft, and esri scale levels that apply to our state.
+Each cache consists of around 3 to 17 million 256-pixel square tiles ranging from 15G to over 200GB.
+These caches use the subset of the Google, Microsoft, and esri scale levels that apply to our state.
 The update schedule will keep you in the loop as to when the tiles were last updated.
-If you would like to download imagery visit the aerial photography data page.
+If you would like to download imagery, visit the aerial photography data page.

 The Services on Discover

-Terrain: This base map highlights elevation with mountain peak elevation labels, contour lines, ski resorts, as well as many other places of interest.
+The Terrain base map highlights the natural form of the land.
+It features mountain peak elevation labels, contour lines, and locations of ski resort locations and other places of interest.

-AGRC maintains a very minimal cache called Lite.
-It is very muted in color and does not distract from data overlayed on top of it.
+We also provide a minimal base map called Lite.
+It has muted colors that don’t distract from data overlaid on top of it.

-Up next is the Imagery base map.
-This tile set shows the Google aerial photography.
-You will need to qualify for an organizational account login to use to this base map for licensing reasons.
+Discover includes aerial imagery as well, including the Utah base map.
+This layer shows either the 2018 NAIP or the latest Google aerial photography depending on your zoom level.
+For licensing reasons, you will need to qualify for an organizational account login to use to this base map.